-- 1. Rules and Guidelines as stipulated in Article 7.12b of the WHW, and adopted by the Examinations Board.
+- Rules and Guidelines as stipulated in Article 7.12b of the WHW, and adopted by the Examinations Board.
 These Rules and Guidelines apply to all examinations in the Joint Master's programmes in Entrepreneurship and in Business in Society and relate to the Teaching and Examination Regulations (OER) for this programme, to be adopted jointly by the board of the Vrije Universiteit Amsterdam School of Business and Econonomics and the Dean of the Faculty of Economics and Business at the University of Amsterdam.
-These Rules and Guidelines for the Examinations Board are not part of but are supplementary to the OER.
-The Examinations Board has exclusive authority with regard to the content of these Rules and Guidelines.
 The Student Councils and Boards of Studies do not have advisory powers or powers of consent with regard to these provisions.
-These Rules and Guidelines apply to the staff involved in the programme and anyone taking the programme in this academic year, irrespective of when he or she began the programme. - 2.
+These Rules and Guidelines apply to anyone taking the programme in this academic year, irrespective of when he or she began the programme. - 2.
 The concepts described in the OER that apply to the programme in question also apply to these regulations.
 Other concepts are defined in accordance with legislation. - 3.
 In the case that a provision in these regulations conflicts with a provision from the OER applying to the programme in question, the provision form the OER will prevail.

-3. Composition of the Examinations Board
+2. Composition of the Examinations Board

 - 1. The Parties will establish the Examinations Board jointly.
 In appointing the members of the Examinations Board, they will ensure: - a. that at least one member is associated as a lecturer with the relevant programme or one of the other programmes in the same group; - b. that members of the board of the institution or anyone with any other kind of financial responsibility for the cooperating partners are not appointed; - c. that there is a guarantee that the Examinations Board can operate in an independent and expert manner; - d. that an external member will be included. - 2.
-The Examinations Board will designate a chairperson and a secretary from among its members.
-The secretary is responsible for the day-to-day affairs of the Examinations Board.
-If necessary, he or she will designate another member to deputise in his or her absence. - 3.
+The Examinations Board will designate a chairperson and a secretary from among its members. - 3.
 Before the appointment of a member, the Examinations Board will be given an opportunity to present its views on the intended appointment. - 4.
-The Parties may also decide to add an official secretary (ambtelijk secretaris) to the Examinations Board.
+The Parties may also decide to add an official secretary (ambtelijk secretaris) to the Examinations Board. - 5.
+A member shall be appointed for three years and can be reappointed. - 6.
+The SBE Board and the Dean are responsible for the independent and expert operation of the Examinations Board.

-4 Duties of the Examinations Board
+3. Duties of the Examinations Board